anghenfil/c3spoc/README.md

 This is the software the c3spoc - the Sticker Printer Operation Center - is using to prive an API for printing stickers.

 # Quick Start
+Visit https://c3spoc.de for a simple way to print things.

 Print a single image:<br>
 ```curl -v -F image=@<filepath> https://c3spoc.de/print/image```<br>
 Print two images, rotate to landscape mode, dither image